TomasJarusek/WebApps/README.md

 ## Description

 ### JavaScript projects
 Web demos about anything that interests me at the moment.
 They are meant to help visualize concepts from math, physics and computer science in a fun and interactive way.
-They are implemented in HTML/CSS/JavaScript, use \<canvas\> element for drawing and run purely on client side.
+They are implemented in HTML/CSS/JavaScript, use \<canvas\> element for drawing and run purely on a client side.

 ### C++ projects
 Short descriptions/demonstrations of my offline C++/OpenGL projects that I implemented.
 Mostly data structures that I am hoping to use one day to make a RTS videogame from scratch.